graphql-devise/graphql_devise/README.md

 $ bundle exec rails g graphql_devise:install Admin --mount MySchema
 ```

-### Important
-Remember that by default this gem mounts a completely separate GraphQL schema on a separate controller in the route
-provided by the `at` option in the `mount_graphql_devise_for` method in the `config/routes.rb` file.
-If no `at`
-option is provided, the route will be `/graphql_auth`.

-**Starting with `v0.12.0`** you can opt-in to load this gem's queries and mutations into your
+##### `Important``
-own application's schema.
-You can actually mount a resource's auth schema in a separate route
+You can actually mount a resource's auth schema in a separate route and in your app's schema
-and in your app's schema at the same time, but that's probably not a common scenario.
-More on
-this in the next section.
+at the same time, but that's probably not a common scenario.
+More on this in the next section.

 ## Usage
 ### Mounting Auth Schema on a Separate Route